BrianNderu/Climate-Change-Analysis/README.md

 ## Project Overview
 Climate Change has been an important issue worldwide .
 WIth the rise of destructive floods and extreme heat temperatures, it is essential to conduct and analysis to understand the trends in Temperarure rise.

 This project seeks to conduct a visual analysis of Surface temperature trends worldwide.
+This Project utilizes Data from 1966 - 2022 of recorded Surface Temperature for countries

 ## Tools Used
 Pandas